Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 - 1 Comment

 Searching for the best WordPress block theme for your site?
-Our hands-on Spectra One review will help you decide if this theme is the right option.
+This hands-on Spectra One review will help you to decide if this theme is the right option for you.

-If you’re interested in getting started with the new WordPress Site Editor experience (formerly Full-Site Editing), Spectra One is an intriguing new option from the same team behind the massively popular Astra theme.
+If you’re interested in getting started with the new WordPress Site Editor experience (formerly Full-Site Editing), Spectra One is an intriguing new offering from the team behind the massively popular Astra theme.

 Unlike Astra, though, Spectra One was built to use the new Site Editor experience.
-That means you’ll design every single template on your site using blocks — from the header down to the footer.
+That means you’ll design every template on your site using blocks — from the header to the footer.

-To help you do that, Spectra One comes with a bunch of style variations, block patterns, and a tight integration with the developer’s Spectra plugin.
+To help you to do that, Spectra One comes with a bunch of style variations and block patterns, and a tight integration with the developer’s Spectra plugin.

-In our hands-on Spectra One review, we’ll help you decide if it’s a good option to build your site.
+In this hands-on Spectra One review, I’ll help you to decide if it’s a good option to build your site.

 What Our Review Covers…